mrlacey/Xkdl/README.md

 ## todos

-source generator
-convert monkey details page
-convert sample page

-find default settings file
-parse & load default settings

-default properties

-parse kdl
-parse xkdl

-colorize xkdl
+better colorize xkdl

+override generated method signature

+determine default settings based on project type - walk to find the csproj file and read that to determine

+embed XAML in XKDL ??
 indent tabs/spaces
 indent size

-override generated method signature

-embed C# in XKDL

-embed XAML in XKDL

-determine default settings based on project type - walk to find the csproj file and read that to determine

 ## MAUI new